top of page

 Someone Saved My Life Tonight

-Leadership Under Pressure: The Deeper Lesson A dramatic headline perhaps, but it’s the title of the song written by Elton John with Bernie Taupin.
-The song isn’t just about a personal crisis, it’s abo
+Leadership Under Pressure: The Deeper Lesson A dramatic headline, perhaps, but it’s the title of the song written by Elton John with Bernie Taupin.
+This song isn’t just about a personal crisis; it’s a

 Comments